iamvs-2002/JAVA/Multithreading Concepts/Readme.md

 ## Difference between t.start() and t.run()
 - **In case of t.start()**, Thread class start() method is executed and **a new thread is created** that is responsible for the execution of the run() method.
 - **In case of t.run(), no new thread is created** and run() method executes like a normal method called by the main thread.

+*NOTE: We don't override the start() method.
+If the start() method is overridden, then the JVM will execute the overriden start() method and this would not give any chance to the Thread class start() method.
+Hence no new thread will be created and only one thread,i.e., Main Thread would be available.*